How Do I 'Avoid the Void' in Property Rentals?

 Bathrooms and kitchens are where most of your budget should be spent.
 A gleaming white bathroom suite and shiny taps will always impress.
 And a kitchen with adequate worktops will be sure to please.
 Make sure that tiling is spotlessly clean, free of all unsightly mould and recently re-grouted.
-If the colour or design of your tiles is obviously dated then a can of tile paint will work wonders and give a fresh new look with minimum outlay.
+If the colour or design of your tiles is obviously dated, then a can of tile paint works wonders and gives a fresh new look with minimum outlay.

-Bright and shiny stick-on vinyl floor tiles are inexpensive and cost effective in time and labour; they are great for transforming a dull and dingy room.
+Bright and shiny stick-on vinyl floor tiles are inexpensive and cost-effective in time and labour; they're great for transforming dull and dingy rooms.
 Rip up old carpets that have seen better days and replace them with floor tiles to give a fresher appearance.
 Carpets in bathrooms are a definite no-no.

-Most D I Y materials such as tiles and flooring are relatively cheap and as long as you hire a competent person to fit them you will soon acquire an attractive re-styled bathroom that looks appealing.
+Most D I Y materials such as tiles and flooring are relatively cheap and as long as you hire a competent person to fit them, you'll soon acquire an attractive restyled bathroom that looks appealing.